-This is Nintendo's first paid online service, though the basic $3.99 (£3.49 / AU$5.95) per month subscription is a far amount below Xbox Live or Playstation Plus.
+This is Nintendo’s first paid online service and the basic $3.99 (£3.49 / AU$5.95) per month subscription is a good deal cheaper than competitor services.
 (You can check out these Nintendo Switch Online subscription prices for the best deal).

-Features like access to online multiplayer, cloud saves, and free retro NES / SNES titles – including the Starfox 2 game we'd previously only seen on the SNES Classic Mini – are more important to some than others, and you may be thinking of subscribing for one in particular, or worry that it isn't justification enough.
+Features like access to online multiplayer, cloud saves, free retro NES / SNES titles like Starfox 2, and free exclusive games like Tetris 99 and the new Pac-Man 99 are more important to some than others, and you may be thinking of subscribing for one in particular, or worry that it isn’t justification enough.

 But there’s plenty to recommend Nintendo Switch Online, whether you have the original console, the scaled-down Nintendo Switch Lite, or are keeping an eye out for whatever new Nintendo Switch model that might come after.

 With millions of paid users there’s certainly appetite for the service, and it’s only likely to grow further.
 With all that in mind, is the Nintendo Switch Online service worth it?
 And what new retro games are on the way?
 You’ll find out in our in-depth guide below.

 Cut to the chase

 - What is it?
 Nintendo's paid online service, allowing access to a host of premium features

 - Do I get cloud saves?
 Your save data is backed up to cloud with a subscription, though lapsing in your subscription will complicate matters (more on this below)